RedYetiDev/terminaltools/README.md

 ```

 #### 4. advrender
 The `advrender` function renders the frames in 2 parts, first it pre-renders ***ALL*** the frames, then it renders them.
-The reason for this is it increases the speed of the video, by processing the frames before playback, instead of during
+The reason for this is it increases the speed of the video, by processing the frames before playback, instead of during the playback.

 ##### Examples
 ```js
 await tools.video.advrender(/* FPS Optional */)
 ```

-#### 5. buffer
+#### 5. buffer_render
-  The `buffer` function is a special, new function that does **NOT** require framifying.
+  The `buffer` function is a special function that does **NOT** require framifying.
 The `buffer` function uses the `ffmpeg` command directly and outputs it into `arraybuffers`.
-This rendering method has the parameter `lpf`, which is needed due to the increased frame speed.
-The `lpf` parameter stands for `Length Per Frame`, it is in milliseconds, and `fps` will not work.
-It also takes the video as the first parameter.
+Instead of optionally specifying the `FPS`, you need to specify the `lpf`, which stands for `Length Per Frame`.
+The `lpf` is the time in milliseconds that each frame will show.

 ##### Examples
 ```js